platers/obsidian-linter/docs/rules.md

 - titleCase: Format headings with title case capitalization, default=`false`
 - allCaps: Format headings with all capitals, default= `false`

-Example: Headings should be surrounded by blank lines
+Example: The first letter of a heading should be capitalized

 Before: